mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/CloudFunctions/index.md

 ### Document Root

-The document root of your localhost, which will be saved to and loaded from the cloud
+The document root of your localhost, which will be saved to and loaded from the cloud.

 ### Database